derailed/k9s/README.md

 * Binaries for Linux, Windows and Mac are available as tarballs in the [release](https://github.com/derailed/k9s/releases) page.

-* For OSX using Homebrew
+* Via Homebrew or LinuxBrew for OSX and Linux

    ```shell
    brew install derailed/k9s/k9s